esl/MongooseIM/tools/pkg/README.md

 # Package build scripts for MongooseIM

-Build MongooseIM packages locally in a container.
+Build MongooseIM packages in a local container.
 Contents:

 ```sh